-Five annotations are part of the Javari type system.
+The following six annotations make up the Javari type system.

-A programmer can write five annotations: @ReadOnly, @Mutable, @Assignable, @PolyRead, and @QReadOnly.

-@ReadOnly indicates a type that provides only read-only access.
-A reference of this type may not be used to modify its referent, but aliasing references to that object might change it.

-@Mutable indicates a mutable type.

-@Assignable is a field annotation, not a type qualifier.
-It indicates that the given field may always be assigned, no matter what the type of the reference used to access the field.

-@QReadOnly corresponds to Javari's "? readonly" for wildcard types.
+- @ReadOnly indicates a type that provides only read-only access.
+A reference of this type may not be used to modify its referent, but aliasing references to that object might change it. - @Mutable indicates a mutable type. - @Assignable is a field annotation, not a type qualifier.
+It indicates that the given field may always be assigned, no matter what the type of the reference used to access the field. - @QReadOnly corresponds to Javari's "? readonly" for wildcard types.
 An example of its use is List<@QReadOnly Date>.
-It allows only the operations which are allowed for both readonly and mutable types.

-@PolyRead (previously named @RoMaybe) specifies polymorphism over mutability; it simulates mutability overloading.
+It allows only the operations which are allowed for both readonly and mutable types. - @PolyRead (previously named @RoMaybe) specifies polymorphism over mutability; it simulates mutability overloading.
 It can be applied to methods and parameters.
-See Section 15.1.2 and the @PolyRead Javadoc for more details.
+See Section 15.1.2 and the @PolyRead Javadoc for more details. - @ThisMutable means that the mutability of the field is the same as that of the reference that contains it. @ThisMutable is the default on fields, and does not make sense to write elsewhere.
+Therefore, @ThisMutable should never appear in a program.